Prince Kan'in Kotohito: Chief of the Imperial General Staff

-On December 1, 1931, Prince Kan'in became Chief of the Imperial Japanese Army General Staff, replacing General Kanaya Hanzo.
+On 1 December 1931, Prince Kan'in became Chief of the Imperial Japanese Army General Staff, replacing General Kanaya Hanzo.
 During his tenure, the Imperial Japanese Army committed many war crimes against Chinese civilians including the Nanjing massacre and the systemic use of chemical and bacteriological weapons.

 As Chief of the General Staff, Kan'in authorized the use of chemical weapons in China, such as tear gas, which were used sporadically in 1937.
 In the spring of 1938, he further authorized the use of sneezing gas.
 Later, in the summer of 1939, he approved the use of mustard gas against both Kuomintang and Communist Chinese troops.
-On 28 July 1937, Prince Kan'in transmitted to the Army the emperor's first directive (rinsanmei) authorizing the use of chemical weapons on July 28, 1937.
-He transmitted a second order on September 11 authorizing the deployment of special chemical warfare units to Shanghai.
-On April 11, 1938, Directive Number 11 was issued in his name, authorizing further use of poison gas in Inner Mongolia.
+On 28 July 1937, Prince Kan'in transmitted to the Army the emperor's first directive (rinsanmei) authorizing the use of chemical weapons.
+He transmitted a second order on 11 September authorizing the deployment of special chemical warfare units to Shanghai.
+On 11 April 1938, Directive Number 11 was issued in his name, authorizing further use of poison gas in Inner Mongolia.

 In Shanxi Province, poisonous gases were used to counter the guerilla warfare of the 8th Route Army of the National Revolutionary Army.
 Large amounts of sneezing gas were utilized against the Chinese National Revolutionary Army at the Battle of Wuhan and in the Central China region.
 Lethal blister gases, such as yperite and lewisite, were deployed by Japanese forces after 1939.

 In July 1940, he forced the resignation of War Minister General Shunroku Hata (1879–1962), thus bringing down the cabinet of Prime Minister Mitsumasa Yonai.
 The Prince was also a participant in the liaison conferences between the military chiefs of staff and the second cabinet of Prince Fumimaro Konoe (June 1940–July 1941).
-Both he and Lieutenant General Hideki Tojo, the newly appointed War Minister, supported the Tripartite Pact and Anti-Comintern Pact between the Empire of Japan, Nazi Germany, and Fascist Italy.
+Both he and the newly appointed War Minister, General Hideki Tojo, supported the Tripartite Pact and Anti-Comintern Pact between the Empire of Japan, Nazi Germany, and Fascist Italy.